Interface 2019 – Save the date: April 18, 2019

 Sponsors for the Spring 2015 Program:

-The theme for the session was Enhancing Creativity and Engagement through Academic Communities.
+Interface 2014 - " Enhancing Creativity and Engagement through Academic Communities"

 The challenge is how to create, leverage, and sustain these kinds of academic communities at the University of Florida not just for academics, but also for students in our academic environment.
 Creating various types of academic communities can be an effective way to build engagement both inside and outside of the classroom.